 Fresh from his travels, James sits down with brother Dick to spill the beans on where he’s been and what he’s been up to.↓ ↓ ↓Brand Zero is a small skincare and wellbeing business based in Nailsworth in the heart of Gloucestershire, with a strong eco-friendly, zero-waste, cruelty-free ethos.
 Brand Zero sells a range of wonderfully soothing natural skincare, haircare, toothcare and wellbeing products, mostly hand made, with no plastic packaging or harsh chemicals.
 All our products are 100% natural and packaged in recyclable or compostable tin, paper or glass.Discount code: JAMES10www.brandzeronaturals.co.uk↓ ↓How environmentalists are killing the planet, destroying the economy and stealing your children’s future.In Watermelons, an updated edition of his ground-breaking 2011 book, James tells the shocking true story of how a handful of political activists, green campaigners, voodoo scientists and psychopathic billionaires teamed up to invent a fake crisis called ‘global warming’.This updated edition includes two new chapters which, like a geo-engineered flood, pour cold water on some of the original’s sunny optimism and provide new insights into the diabolical nature of the climate alarmists’ sinister master plan.Purchase Watermelons by James Delingpole here:https://jamesdelingpole.co.uk/Shop/↓ ↓ ↓What - UK Bookfest is the name for our massive pop-up second-hand book sales.When - 23rd - 28th October 2025Where - BizSpace Business Centre, Knowles Ln, Bradford, BD4 9SW Opening Times - 8am-8pm apart from Sunday which is 1pm-4pm (so I can go to church in the morning and so that anyone else can join me if they want to - Church on the Way in Bradford)↓ ↓ ↓ ↓Buy James a Coffee at:https://www.buymeacoffee.com/jamesdelingpoleThe official website of James Delingpole:https://jamesdelingpole.co.ukx

-Because it's not a special guest.
+Because it's not a special guest, it's Dick.

-And I would heartily recommend that you follow my example and get loads and loads of stuff from brand zero.
+And I would heartily recommend that you follow my example and get loads and loads of stuff from Brand Zero.

 I've talked about them before.